Protecting Streams from Water Pollution

 Some residents and businesses in Raleigh have washed paint, detergents, and oil into the stormwater drainage system without realizing they were causing water pollution.

-Raleigh's Stormwater Utility works to improve surface water quality and reduce water pollution by enforcing the City's ordinance against illicit discharges.
+Raleigh's Stormwater Management Division works to improve surface water quality and reduce water pollution by enforcing the City's ordinance against illicit discharges.
 The illegal dumping of paint, detergent, oil, or other pollutants into the stormwater drainage system is called an illicit discharge.
 The pictures shown above are examples of illicit discharges that were eliminated by the City.

 See Water Pollution?